Ampleforth (AMPL) Price Reaches $0.88

-Ampleforth (CURRENCY:AMPL) traded up 4.3% against the US dollar during the 24 hour period ending at 16:00 PM E.T. on January 26th.
-One Ampleforth coin can now be purchased for about $0.88 or 0.00002401 BTC on popular exchanges.
-Ampleforth has a market cap of $104.61 million and approximately $3.83 million worth of Ampleforth was traded on exchanges in the last day.
-Over the last seven days, Ampleforth has traded down 14.2% against the US dollar.
+Ampleforth (CURRENCY:AMPL) traded up 0.3% against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on January 28th.
+Ampleforth has a total market cap of $100.87 million and $1.72 million worth of Ampleforth was traded on exchanges in the last day.
+One Ampleforth coin can now be bought for about $0.88 or 0.00002377 BTC on major cryptocurrency exchanges.
+During the last seven days, Ampleforth has traded 6.1% lower against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.